 As we've noted in debunked stories about Alex Trebek's net worth and a dangerous vacation spot in California, internet advertisements that lead to slideshow lists aren't exactly credible sources of information.

-Since at least November 2020, a photograph of former actress and model Florence Evelyn Nesbit, better known as Evelyn Nesbit, was featured in an internet ad that promised: “Historical Wild West photos – Discretion Advised.”
-The advertisement was placed by a website named Bon Voyaged, and was likely years old.
 Bon Voyaged used the Outbrain advertising platform to place the advertisement, and the resulting landing page from 2016 was on the Bon Voyaged website.
-Once readers landed on Bon Voyaged, they were encouraged to click 80 times through a slideshow to see “Amazing Wild West Photos” — none of which featured Evelyn Nesbit.
+Once readers landed on Bon Voyaged, they were encouraged to click 80 times through a slideshow to see "Amazing Wild West Photos" — none of which featured Florence Evelyn Nesbit, which was her full name.

 Nesbit lived from 1884 (or 1885) to 1967.
 Her birth year is unclear, as spelled out in the book "American Eve: Evelyn Nesbit, Stanford White, the Birth of the 'It' Girl, and the Crime of the Century" by Paula Uruburu, a professor of English and film studies at Hofstra University.
 Nesbit lived the early years of her life in Pennsylvania, including in Natrona, Pittsburgh, and Philadelphia, cities that were not part of the so-called Wild West.